DR. ANTHONY BROWDER

 As I look back on my life, I can see clearly how the events of the 60s shaped me and taught me important lessons I have used throughout my life.

-Pursue self-employment
+Pursue self-employment.

 To avoid being treated unfairly in the workforce, I started my own business in 1979.
 Operating my own design studio allowed me the freedom to make as much money as I wanted and to use my time and resources to study Black History and learn from the people who inspired me.